Florida Birth Injury Lawyer

 Signs and Symptoms Your Child is Dealing With Birth Injuries

 Some signs that your baby may have suffered an injury during birth may not be immediately obvious.

 Delayed development, cerebral palsy, shoulder dystocia, a lack of muscle coordination, muscle spasms, and diminished depth perception may take time to become apparent, but such injuries may be the result of birth trauma.
 These injuries are often severe and may cause your child difficulties throughout life.

-Florida’s NICA (The Florida Birth-Related Neurological Injury Compensation Association) was created by a law in Florida which may or may not prevent you from suing doctors, hospitals and nurses.
-In our experience the amounts paid by the NICA program are a small fraction of what you might recover from a successful lawsuit and also a fraction of the real cost of properly caring for a disabled child.
-Even if you signed a NICA waiver it may be possible for you to bring a lawsuit.
-We have experience in avoiding NICA if the doctor or hospital did not give the appropriate notice under Florida law.
-Our experienced lawyers at Freedland Harwin Valori, PL can advise you competently on that issue and help you protect your child’s rights.
+Florida’s NICA (The Florida Birth-Related Neurological Injury Compensation Association) was created by a law in Florida that could potentially prevent you from suing doctors, hospitals, and nurses.
+In our experience, the amounts paid by the NICA program are a small fraction of what you might recover from a successful birth injury lawsuit and also a fraction of the real cost of properly caring for a disabled child.
+Even if you signed a NICA waiver, it may be possible for you to bring a lawsuit.
+We have experience bypassing NICA if the doctor or hospital did not give the appropriate notice under Florida law.
+Our experienced lawyers at Freedland Harwin Valori Gander, PL can advise you competently on that issue and help you protect your child’s rights.

-The attorneys of Freedland Harwin Valori, PL have the knowledge to help you determine whether you have a case and navigate the NICA process.
+The attorneys of Freedland Harwin Valori Gander, PL have the knowledge to help you determine whether you have a case and navigate the NICA process.
 In almost every case, the best advice is to seek professional consultation on a birth injury claim as soon as you suspect a birth injury.

 free consultation anytime, anywhere.